biggie-boss/LoreRim/README.md

 - No longer possible to manually select smithing perks that are free from reading books, this will prevent people from accidently wasting perk points.
 Only Smithing Specialization and Iron Lore require perks.
 - Added smithing book for tailoring to the radiant rainment
 - Saint Jiub's Opus teaches Legendary Blacksmithing.
 Should give more of a reason to actually do it.
 - Trad "Shivering Isles Smithing" removed.
-All Amber recipes are now glass.
+All recipes are now Daedric (since it is Daedric stuff, even the quality is essentially Daedric light).
 - Shivering Isles Staves from ECSS also require arcane crafstmanship
 - Eorland's book teaches advanced crafting
 - All "Quicksilver" Weapons/Armors renamed back to Nordic